adrianpike/maquis/server/README.md

-The server components for a maquis host.
+The server components for a Maquis Pi.

 Base Host - ideally this could be done with either Balena -or- a base Pi burn
 - Docker install